jcasoft/external-services/README.md

     }

-Fill the bt_id with bluetooth MAC address of your smart phone
+Fill the bt_id with bluetooth MAC address of your smartphone

 ![Screenshot](IOS-Bluetooth-MAC-Address.png?raw=true)